cksystemsteaching/selfie/manuscript/state.md

 #### [jr](http://github.com/cksystemsteaching/selfie/blob/5c0fed59da834b8cce6077283c50f2054b409679/selfie.c#L5738-L5761)

 The `jr $ra` instruction sets the PC to the value of the `$ra` register where `jr` stands for *jump register*.
 The addressing mode is called *register addressing*.
 Here, the value of `$ra` is `0x48` which is the address of the instruction that follows the delay slot of the `jal` instruction that took us here.
-We are not yet showing the instruction at `0x48` here either but will get to it below.
-Important for now is to understand that `jal` and `jr` work together by instructing the machine to jump to some code, execute it, and eventually come back to resume code execution right after the jump.
-While `jal` always links to the `$ra` register (hardware convention )`jr` could in principle be used with any general-purpose register but is usually not (software convention).
+In other words, `jal` and `jr` work together by instructing the machine to jump to some code, execute it, and eventually come back to resume code execution right after the jump.
+While `jal` always links to the `$ra` register (hardware convention) `jr` could in principle be used with any general-purpose register but is usually not (software convention).

 ## Statements